China suspends more Australia timber imports citing pests in cargoes | Business

-The ban, effective from Wednesday, came after China suspended timber shipments from some Australian states including Victoria and Queensland, amid worsening relations between Beijing and Canberra.
+The ban, effective from Wednesday, follows previous suspensions of timber shipments Victoria and Queensland states amid worsening relations between Beijing and Canberra.
+Local customs authorities must further strengthen inspections on timber imports from Australia, and return any cargoes found with pests, the administration office said in a statement on its website.

+China also banned timber shipments from Tasmania and South Australia from Dec.
+3, according to the statement.
+Ties between China and Australia first soured in 2018, and have worsened in recent months, with China imposing a raft of trade measures on Australian products from barley to beef.

+The World Trade Organization confirmed on Monday the launch of trade dispute consultations over a complaint filed by Australia concerning duties imposed by China on Australian barley imports.

 - READ MORE ON: